Bobby Labonte: 1995–2000

-At the end of the 1994 season, Labonte departed to replace Dale Jarrett as the driver of the No.18 Interstate Batteries-sponsored Chevrolet for Joe Gibbs Racing.
-Labonte would pick up his first career win in the Coca-Cola 600 in 1995, a win he would call in 2018 the favorite of his career.
+At the end of the 1994 season, Labonte departed to replace Dale Jarrett as the driver of the No.18 Interstate Batteries Chevrolet for Joe Gibbs Racing.
+Labonte would pick up his first career win in the Coca-Cola 600 in 1995, a win he would call later in 2018 the favorite of his career.
 He would also go on to sweep the races at Michigan and finish 10th in the standings.

 In 1996, Labonte won the season-ending race at Atlanta, the same race where his brother Terry won the championship.
 The two took a victory lap together in what Labonte said was one of the "most emotional and memorable moments of [his] life".
-That year, he finished 11th in the points standings.
+That year, he finished eleventh in the points standings.
 In 1997, Gibbs switched car makes to a Pontiac Grand Prix.
 Labonte would go on to win the season-ending race at Atlanta for the second year in a row.
-He ended up seventh in the standings, his best finish at that point in his career.
+He ended up 7th in the standings, his best finish at that point in his career.

-In 1998, Labonte won at both Atlanta and Talladega, as well as pole positions for both Daytona races, finishing second to Dale Earnhardt in the 500.
+In 1998, Labonte won at both Atlanta and Talladega, as well as pole positions for both Daytona races, finishing 2nd to Dale Earnhardt in the 500.
 He finished the year in sixth in final points, improving by a position.

 In 1999, Labonte won five Winston Cup races, the most he has ever won in a single season.
 He won at Dover in the spring, swept both Pocono races (he was the third to accomplish this particular sweep, after Bobby Allison in 1982 and Tim Richmond in 1986; since 1999, Jimmie Johnson in 2004, Denny Hamlin in 2006, and Dale Earnhardt Jr. in 2014 have also done this), the second Michigan race, and the season finale at Atlanta.
 However, during the season, he suffered a broken shoulder in an accident while qualifying for a Busch Series race at Darlington Raceway, but raced in the Cup event two days later.
-Labonte started the race, but at the 1st caution was relieved by Matt Kenseth.
-He finished second in the points to Dale Jarrett, losing the championship by 201 points.
+Labonte started the race, but at the first caution was relieved by Matt Kenseth.
+He finished second in the points standings to Dale Jarrett, losing the championship by 201 points.

 In 2000, Labonte won four races, the early-season race at Rockingham, the Brickyard 400 at Indianapolis, the Southern 500 at Darlington, and the fall race at Charlotte.
-He led the point standings for 25 weeks straight after taking over at California, and never relinquished it on the way to winning the Winston Cup championship, finishing ahead of Earnhardt by 265 points, completing all but nine of the 10,167 laps that season, with 4 wins, 19 top-five finishes, 24 top ten finishes, 3 poles, an average finish of 7.4, and had zero DNF's.
-Labonte would become the second driver in NASCAR history to win the championship and NOT score a single DNF.
-Cale Yarborough became the very first driver to accomplish that feat in 1977.
-As of 2022, they are the only 2 drivers in history to do so.
+He led the point standings for 25 weeks straight after taking over at California, and never relinquished it on the way to winning the Winston Cup championship, finishing ahead of Earnhardt by 265 points, completing all but nine of the 10,167 laps that season, with four wins, nineteen top-five finishes, 24 top-ten finishes, three poles, an average finish of 7.4, and had zero times of finishing with a Did not finish (DNF).
+Labonte became the second driver in NASCAR history to win the championship and not score a single DNF and first since Cale Yarborough in 1977.
+Labonte is currently the last to accomplish this.